abhiphull/usessionbuddy/README.md

 #To install
 git clone https://github.com/abhiphull/usessionbuddy

+Method 1.
+  Run this as root.
   cd usessionbuddy
   python setup.py <usession buddy username> <ip address from you are uploading your session and history>

   #Note 1:
   1. Above command will copy conda.sh file to /etc/profile.d/ which will be run every time you login.
 Therefore before logging out, do ssh from another terminal window to make sure everything is fine.
   2. If you can't login because of the conda.sh you can delete it by ssh host "rm -f /etc/profile.d/conda.sh"

   #Note 2:
     Add a TMOUT setting in your bashrc so as not to record idle sessions.
+Method 2.
+(As root user)
+  1. pip install TermRecord
+  2. pip install sh
+  3. cd usessionbuddy/youupload
+  3. vi start_termrecord.py and check if you have the Python path correct
+  4. vi upload_session_buddy.py and check if you have the Python path correct
+  5. chmod +x start_termrecord.py upload_session_buddy.py
+  6. cp start_termrecord.py upload_session_buddy.py /usr/local/bin/
+  7. Exit and re-enter your shell

 #Requirements